Staars/Staars.github.io/docs/Bluetooth_MI32.md

 2. manu (= manufacturer data index) - index of manufacturer data in the advertisment buffer

 The payload is always provided completely, so every possibles AD type can be parsed in Berry if needed, but for convenience the two most important types for IOT applications are given in the callback.

+!!! tip

+    The payload can be parsed according to the BLE GAP standard.
+It consists of AD elements of variable size in the format length-type-data, where the length byte describes the length of the two following components in bytes, the type byte is defined in the GAP and the data parts of 'length-1' bytes is interpreted according to the type.

 Communicating via connections is a bit more complex.
 We have to start with a callback function and a byte buffer again.
 ```python